 Surf at Selong Belanak beach

 Lombok has beautiful beaches all over the island.
 One of the beaches that has the ultimate learner’s wave in Lombok is Selong Belanak beach.
-This beautiful sheltered bay with small rolling straight hander waves are perfect for the beginner surfer.
+This beautiful sheltered bay with small rolling straight-hander waves is perfect for the beginner surfer.
 There are lots of warungs scattered along the beach and you can find buffalos cruising the beach.
-The soft white sand, crystal clear turquoise water and views on the surrounding hills makes this beach a great place to spend a day.
-There is also a long floating raft where you can walk on.
+The soft white sand, crystal clear turquoise water, and views of the surrounding hills make this beach a great place to spend a day.
+There is also a long floating raft that you can walk on.
 We saw a lot of locals playing around at this beach, so if you want to see a combination of the local life and tourist activities, this is the beach where you should go to!

 Do the Mount Rinjani trekking

 If you’re looking for a real adventure in Lombok, then the Mount Rinjani trekking must be on your Lombok itinerary!
 The Mount Rinjani trekking opens from April until January.
 After January, the rainy season kicks in which makes trekking Mount Rinjani quite dangerous.
 April and May are the quietest months of the year and have some of the best views as the landscape is incredibly green.
 So the best time to climb Mount Rinjani is in May to enjoy the most beautiful views and quieter crowds.